Skip to Main Content

 Montgomery Library's Guide to openly accessible academic content.

-What are Predatory Publishers?
+What are Predatory Publishers and Vanity Presses?

-However, publishing with a predatory publisher can harm your reputation in the field (colleagues looking at your CV will wonder why you did not review the publisher's/journal's credentials), and it results in a waste of your hard work because your research most likely will not be properly peer-reviewed and published in a source that other scholars will take seriously.
+Publishing with a predatory publisher can harm your reputation in the field (colleagues looking at your CV will wonder why you did not review the publisher's/journal's credentials), and it results in a waste of your hard work because your research most likely will not be properly peer-reviewed and published in a source that other scholars will take seriously.

 At the Spring Forward 2025 librarian conference, an academic librarian named Karen Burton, based at Clemson University, shared her experience and a number of resources she developed.
 Here are some of the resources that numerous faculty have found extremely useful: